vitalab/vitalab.github.io/deep-learning/_posts/2018-11-12-AutomaticallyDesigningCNNsforSegmentation.md

 # Introduction

 The authors of this paper propose a new and simple technique to automatically design neural networks using policy gradients.
 The technique involves learning the optimal hyperparameters for an encoder-decoder network used for segmentation with the ACDC dataset.
-An optimal policy is found by iteratively perturbating a random policy and updating it with the perturbations that yielded the best reward (i.e. dice index).
+An optimal policy is found by iteratively perturbating a random policy and updating it with the perturbations that yielded the best reward (i.e. Dice index).